-Florida law has an entire chapter dedicated to describing the definitions, processes, and restrictions of medical malpractice cases.
+Florida law has an entire chapter dedicated to describing the definitions, processes, and restrictions of malpractice cases.

 Florida State Statute 766.102 states: “In any action for recovery of damages based on the death or personal injury of any person in which it is alleged that such death or injury resulted from the negligence of a health care provider as defined in s.
 766.202, the claimant shall have the burden of proving by the greater weight of evidence that the alleged actions of the health care provider represented a breach of the prevailing professional standard of care for that health care provider.
-The prevailing professional standard of care for a given health care provider shall be that level of care, skill, and treatment which, in light of all relevant surrounding circumstances, is recognized as acceptable and appropriate by reasonably prudent similar health care providers.”
+The prevailing professional standard of care for a given health care provider shall be that level of care, skill, and treatment which, in light of all relevant surrounding circumstances, is recognized as acceptable and appropriate by reasonably prudent similar healthcare providers.”

-Basically, this means that the legal definition of medical malpractice is when a doctor, a nurse, or a hospital fails to provide sufficient medical treatment and instead causes a new or an aggravated personal injury as a result, including wrongful death.
+Basically, this means that the legal definition of medical malpractice is when a doctor, a nurse, or a hospital fails to provide sufficient medical treatment and instead causes a new or an aggravated injury as a result, including wrongful death.
 So, what does this mean for medical malpractice claims?
 Before you hire a St. Petersburg medical malpractice attorney, make sure that you understand these key terms:

 Medical negligence is the act or lack thereof of medical attention or treatment for a condition or ailment that deviates from the acceptable standard of care.
-Medical negligence is the heart of a medical malpractice case.
+Medical negligence is the heart of a malpractice case.
 Therefore, all of the information that you have which proves your doctor, nurse, or hospital did not meet the legal standard of care will be crucial to proving malpractice.

 Standard of Care

 If a medical professional with a similar background can describe how he or she would have approached the situation differently, this is considered the standard of care.
-If you can find multiple expert medical witnesses to testify that they would have taken a different medical approach to avoid personal injury, this is excellent for your medical malpractice case.
+If you can find multiple expert medical witnesses to testify that they would have taken a different medical approach to avoid personal injury, this is excellent for your malpractice case.

 Statute of Limitations

 There is an allotted amount of time that you, as the patient, have to file a medical malpractice lawsuit.
 Depending on your personal injury or the severity of the incident, there are different regulations.
 Make sure to check the statute of limitations with our medical malpractice lawyers in your free consultation.
-In the state of Florida, you must file the lawsuit within two years of discovering the injury.
+In the state of Florida, you must file a lawsuit within two years of discovering the injury.